Anouk-vw/Zasmidium/Readme.md

 - Snakefile:

 	Script to create the genome assembly from Nanopore long reads.
-Prepares all files for teleoclip to manually inspect hints for missing telomeres.
+Prepares all files for teleoclip to manually inspect missing telomeres.
 - annotate.sh:

 	Script to annotate the genome assembly